Skip to content

 ttl:

-archive_unretrieved_after_days: 90
+archive_after_days: 90

-# Delete archived memories after 365 days
+# Delete archived memories after N days

-delete_archived_after_days: 365
+delete_after_days: 365

 # Never auto-delete memories with these tags (compliance hold)